FREE ON-LINE AMATEUR RADIO OPERATING CLASS

 Entry is $5.00 at the gate and 1 door prize tickets, additional door prize tickets will be a $1.00 max of 10, Tables are $10.00 reserve them thru John/KL1XM.
 The Barbee will be $5.00 ea.

 We need volunteers to help on various tasks for the hamfest.
-Please contact Hamfest Coordinator to assist.
+Please contact Shelia/KL3SOR.
 We will need VEs to conduct testing at 1300-1400, will need folks at the gate, and the MARA Country Store, setup and tear down crews.
-Folks can bring side dishes and deserts if they desire.
-Please turn door prizes into Prior to the Hamfest to John/KL1XM.
+Please turn door prizes into prior to the Hamfest and any programs you would like to put on during the the Hamfest to Ken/KL7HF.